Frequently asked questions for animal owners

 After hours care may be limited and you should not necessarily expect the same level of care your animal would receive during the day.

 You will need to pay for any veterinary care your animal needs.
 If you cannot pay for emergency care at the time of your consultation, your veterinarian will still provide the minimum necessary care to deal with any pain and suffering.
-In extreme cases, this may mean euthanasing the animal.
+In extreme cases, this may mean euthanising the animal.

 In emergency cases, where the animal cannot wait to be seen during normal opening hours, we expect veterinarians to act to ensure the animal’s pain and suffering is managed, even for non-clients.
 In the first instance, a veterinarian may ask non-clients to contact their normal veterinarian.
 If this is not possible for any reason, we expect that the veterinarian receiving the call will help.